Article

 1. Make accounts payable and receivable the same process

-These are the two sides of the cash conversion coin: money in and out.
-If you can manage them together - in the same tools and process - you have a complete understanding over your cash flow.
-And you can quickly generate incoming funds through a service like factoring, take a line of credit, or generate cash another way.
+Money in and out are the two sides of the same cash conversion coin.
+If you can manage them together - within the same tools and process - so you’ll have complete oversight of your cash flow.
+And you can quickly generate incoming funds through a service like factoring, take a line of credit or generate cash another way.

 2. Allow for real-time factoring